 The chromic acid anodizing process formula is formulated from a single chromic anhydride, a relatively traditional process.

 The oxide film obtained by chromic acid anodic oxidation is thinner than sulfuric acid anodized film.
-Generally, only 3-59m, and the wear resistance of the film layer is not as good as that of sulfuric acid anodized film, but the film is thin and will not affect the assembly of precision parts, and It can maintain the precision of the original and has good elasticity.
+Generally, only 3-59m, and the wear resistance of the film layer is not as good as that of sulfuric acid anodized film, but the film is thin.
+It will not affect the assembly of precision parts, and It can maintain the original's precision and has good elasticity.

-The chromic acid anodizing electrolyte has a low solubility for aluminum, and if the electrolyte remains in blind holes and slits, it has little effect on the corrosion of parts, so it is suitable for castings, riveting, and welding parts.
+The chromic acid anodizing electrolyte has a low solubility for aluminum.
+If the electrolyte remains in blind holes and slits, it has little effect on the corrosion of parts, so it is suitable for castings, riveting, and welding parts.
 When choosing this process method to anodize aluminum and its alloys, the characteristics and scope of application of this process should be fully considered.
-It is not suitable to use this process when the substrate contains high components such as copper and silicon; otherwise, the quality of the film layer could be better, and the anodizing electrolyte will also be polluted.
+It is unsuitable to use this process when the substrate contains high components such as copper and silicon; otherwise, the quality of the film layer could be better, and the anodizing electrolyte will also be polluted.

 The chromic acid anodizing process is mainly used in aviation and aerospace products, and there are relatively few general industrial applications.

 Each type has distinct characteristics that make it suitable for specific applications.
-When it comes to anodizing cast aluminum, different anodizing processes can be applied to enhance the performance and appearance of cast aluminum parts.
+Different anodizing processes can be applied to enhance the performance and appearance of cast aluminum parts.

 The critical characteristics of anodized aluminum include enhanced corrosion resistance, increased hardness, and improved dyeing ability.
 The anodized aluminum parts benefit from anodizing as it significantly improves their resistance to environmental factors and wear.
 Depending on the desired outcome, the oxide layer formed during anodizing can be porous or nonporous.
 Porous anodized coatings allow for dyeing, providing a wide range of anodized aluminum colors.
 On the other hand, nonporous coatings are primarily used in applications where corrosion resistance is the primary concern.